Psalm 103 – Bless the LORD, O My Soul

 iv.
 “We may lose ourselves amid the amplitudes of the lofty, wide-stretching sky, but this emblem of paternal love goes straight to our hearts.
 A pitying God!
 What can be added to that?”
 (Maclaren)

 b.
-For He knows our frame: The pity and compassion of God towards those who fear Him are rooted in His knowledge and understanding of our inherent weakness and impermanence, our transience.
+For He knows our frame: The pity and compassion of God toward those who fear Him are rooted in His knowledge and understanding of our inherent weakness and impermanence, our transience.

 i.
 “The word rendered ‘frame’ is literally, ‘formation’ or ‘fashioning,’ and comes from the same root as the verb employed in Genesis 2:7 to describe man’s creation.
 ‘The Lord God formed man of the dust of the ground.’
 It is also used for the potter’s action in moulding earthen vessels.
 (Isaiah 29:16, etc.) So, in the next clause, ‘dust’ carries on the allusion to Genesis, and the general idea conveyed is that of frailty.”
 (Maclaren)